top of page

 Take a moment to look around your space and ask yourself whether it supports the direction you want to go or quietly pulls you away from it.
 Working from home in Northern Ireland comes with plenty of familiar temptations.

-The TV is encouraging you to take a longer break.
+• The TV encourages you to take a longer break.

-The washing machine is reminding you of chores still to do.
+• The washing machine reminds you of chores still to do.

-The wee five minutes on the sofa that somehow becomes half an hour.
+• The five minutes on the sofa that somehow becomes half an hour.

 Even tidying a random corner can suddenly feel more urgent than your actual work.